 (Read more about their book here.)

-Don’t Believe the Hype: Charters vs. Traditional Public Schools
+Don’t Believe the Hype: Charters vs. Traditional (Real) Public Schools

-Additionally, evidence is coming out confirming the proliferation of charters is actually hurting our public education system.
-Recently, Black Lives Matter and the NAACP called for a freeze on charter school expansion and an increase in investment in traditional public schools.
+And despite the surge in charter messaging that they are more “equitable”, the evidence is mounting.
+Charter proliferation is actually hurting our public education system.
+So much so that in 2016 Black Lives Matter and the NAACP called for a freeze on charter school expansion and an increase in investment in traditional public schools.
 Kristina Rizga, outlines reasons we should be concerned with charter schools, including: “skimming” students, unregulated growth, lack of oversight, and inequitable disciplinary practices.

 I could go on… and on… and on..
 But, I’ll save that post for another day ;)